“Painting, in my working process, always starts from a story and continues like a dream. Everything is always possible in sleep.” Tirdad Hashemi

 Maryam, a hollow has formed within my heart, 2023 -

-With Soufiya Erfanian: The Sun Kissed Us Until It Burned.
+With Soufia Erfanian: The Sun Kissed Us Until It Burned.
 We Drank, We Laughed, Like Wildflowers.
 Those Nights in Marseille...
 Like a Flame.
-Oh Like a Flame, 2024
+Oh Like a Flame, 2024 -

 -